 Monkey Pod Kitchen Happy Hour

-The Monkeypod Kitchen by Merriman’s is one of the hyped up restaurants on Maui.
+The Monkeypod Kitchen by Merriman’s is one of the hyped-up restaurants on Maui.
 There is quite a buzz about this place and we had to check it out especially as it was just a short walk from our Villa.
 We have eaten at Merriman’s in Kapalua several times and have always enjoyed it and it has an absolutely incredible setting.
 It is however very expensive and quite formal.
-The Monkeypod promises a more relaxed bar type vibe and more trendy cuisine, Pizza’s Burger’s Taco’s etc. But still high quality and an extensive cocktail menu and wine list along with craft beers.
-It is also touted as having the best Mai Tais on Maui an claim we had to check out.
+The Monkeypod promises a more relaxed bar-type vibe and more trendy cuisine, Pizza’s Burger’s Taco’s, etc. But still high quality and an extensive cocktail menu and wine list along with craft beers.
+It is also touted as having the best Mai Tais on Maui a claim we had to check out.
 As ever on Maui, we decided to hit the Happy hour as it always represents the Best value.

 Instead, we just made a beeline for the bar and ordered a couple of the “legendary” Mai Tai’s while we waited to see if some bar seats became free.
 We were not far into our drinks when some seats at the bar became available so we shifted over and took in the atmosphere.

 The Bar was very lively and packed to the rafters.
 We are sure this was mainly for the Happy hour but imagine it will remain pretty packed well beyond.
 It was a very lively place with lots of the younger crowd and completely different from Merriman’s.